top of page

 Paradise Is Now cracks Newton's secret code.

-With a Foreword by Ravi Ravindra, Professor Emeritus of Physics, of Philosophy, and of Religion at Dalhousie University, and former member of the Institute for Advanced Studies in Princeton
+With a Foreword by Ravi Ravindra, professor emeritus of physics, of philosophy, and of religion at Dalhousie University, and former member of the Institute for Advanced Study, Princeton

 Cynthia Kravitz

-Paradise Is Now is "important," "fascinating," and "very thought provoking.
-I am very much in accord with what you have written....
-Do publish it."
+“Important . . . fascinating . . . very thought provoking.
+I am very much in accord with what you have written. . . .
+Do publish it.”

-Ravi Ravindra, Professor Emeritus of Physics, of Philosophy, and of Religion at Dalhousie University, and former member of the Institute for Advanced Studies in Princeton
+—Ravi Ravindra, professor emeritus of physics, of philosophy, and of religion, Dalhousie University, and former member, Institute for Advanced Study, Princeton

-Paul Mendes-Flohr, Professor Emeritus of Modern Jewish History and Thought at the University of Chicago Divinity School, and "a leading scholar of modern Jewish thought"
+—Paul Mendes-Flohr, Dorothy Grant Maclear Professor Emeritus of Modern Jewish History and Thought, University of Chicago Divinity School, and professor emeritus of Jewish thought, Hebrew University of Jerusalem

-Keith Ward, Regius Professor Emeritus of Divinity at the University of Oxford
+—Keith Ward, Regius Professor of Divinity Emeritus, University of Oxford